etherealsheep/pp4-network-blog/README.md

 * [Register](docs/images/register.png)
 * [Login](docs/images/login.png)

 Overall, the finished project design is similar to what I had originally intended to create as per my wireframes.
-However, there are some different choices I have made for the end website such as:

-* I have decided to remove the 'posts' section from the nav as per the original wireframes.
-The original intention was that a user can click on this and will be taken to a new page where they are able to view all the posted posts.
-However, this was a redundant idea as the posts were already displayed on the 'Home' page.
-Therefore, for final submission I opted for a search bar to replace this.
-The user instead can utilise the search bar to locate specific posts with the use of keywords which in return will present posts (if any found).

-* There are also some minor differences on the blog post section with the arrangement of the content.
+However, there are some minor differences on the blog post section with the arrangement of the content.

 ### Database <a name="database"></a>